-Each blue circular tablet, impressed "SEARLE" on one side and "BX" on the other side, contains norethindrone 0.5 mg and ethinyl estradiol 0.035 mg (35 µg).
+Each blue circular tablet, impressed "SEARLE" on one side and "BX" on the other side, contains 0.5 mg of norethindrone and 0.035 mg (35 µg) of ethinyl estradiol.
 Nonmedicinal ingredients: cornstarch, FD&C Blue No. 2, lactose hydrous, magnesium stearate, and polyvidone.

 1 mg/35 µg

-Each white circular tablet, impressed "SEARLE" on one side and "BX" on the other side, contains norethindrone 1 mg and ethinyl estradiol 0.035 mg (35 µg).
+Each white circular tablet, impressed "SEARLE" on one side and "BX" on the other side, contains 1 mg of norethindrone and 0.035 mg (35 µg) of ethinyl estradiol.
 Nonmedicinal ingredients: cornstarch, FD&C Blue No. 2, lactose hydrous, magnesium stearate, and polyvidone.